 Once an industrial district, now a thriving hub of creativity, this is the Werkspoorkwartier in Utrecht West.
 Once home to steel factories, the area has transformed into a dynamic space for artists and entrepreneurs.
-But as rising rents and commercialization take hold, can its independent creative spirit survive?
+But as rising rents and commercialization take hold an artist-led revival could soon become a cautionary tale of gentrification.
+Can creativity survive when the market moves in?

 A Look at the Past